Grüner Veltliner

 Some ampelographers (such as Hermann Goethe in his 1887 handbook of ampelography) have long assumed that Grüner Veltliner is not related to the other varieties with "Veltliner" in their name (such as Roter Veltliner), or that it is only distantly related.
 A first DNA analysis in the late 1990s secured Savagnin (Traminer) as one parent of Grüner Veltliner, but was not able to identify the other parent among the candidates studied.
-The other parent was later found to be an originally unnamed variety of which only a single, abandoned, very old and weakened vine was found in Sankt Georgen am Leithagebirge outside Eisenstadt in Austria.
+The other parent was later found to be an originally unnamed variety of which only a single, abandoned, very old and weakened vine was found in St. Georgen am Leithagebirge outside Eisenstadt in Austria.
 The grape is therefore referred to as St. Georgener-Rebe or "St. Georgen-vine".

 Grüner Veltliner has a reputation of being a particularly food-friendly wine and is a popular offering on restaurant wine lists.
 It is made into wines of many different styles - much is intended for drinking young in the Heuriger (bars serving new wine) of Vienna, a little is made into sparkling wine, but some is capable of long aging.
 The steep vineyards of the Danube (Donau) west of Vienna produce very pure, mineral Grüner Veltliners intended for laying down.
 Down in the plains, citrus and peach flavors are more apparent, with spicy notes of pepper and sometimes tobacco.